JUBEZA/JUBEZA/README.md

  ---
  ### About Me :

+ I like to read, practice sports, make music, explore nature...    and also cities!

  📘  Education:
  - Web Development | LeWagon | Rio de Janeiro
  - Bachelor of Science in Business & Administration | Universidad del Desarrollo | Santiago de Chile